| | |

 • Follow in the footsteps of the stars at the Chinese Theater & Hollywood Walk of Fame.

-• Stretch your legs one last time at the Beverly Hills Park and some window-shopping on Rodeo Drive.
+• Stretch your legs one last time at the Beverly Hills Park and do some window-shopping on Rodeo Drive.

-• Ride the Ferris wheel on the Santa Monica Pier, gaze at the endless ocean and the miles of glorious road that brought you here.
+• Ride the Ferris wheel on the Santa Monica Pier, gaze at the endless ocean, and the miles of glorious road that brought you here.

 Route 66 Road Trip Tips